top of page

 Virama svastho yathāvasthitaḥ||

-Do not (mā) abandon (tyāja) anything (kiñcid) , do not (mā) accept (gṛhāṇa) anything (kiñcid) ; stop (virama), remaining (avasthitaḥ) thus (yathā) in your own Self (svasthaḥ).
+Do not (mā) abandon (tyāja) anything (kiñcid), do not (mā) accept (gṛhāṇa) anything (kiñcid); stop (virama), thus (yathā) abiding (avasthitaḥ) in your own Self (svasthaḥ).

-As Abhinavagupta said earlier, in this Upāya you do not have to give up or accept anything.
-The mind goes on thinking of this and that, but you do not try to control it and simultaneously you do not accept those thoughts either.
-You just remain a Witness to all of them.
+As Abhinavagupta said previously, in this Upāya you neither abandon nor accept anything.
+The mind continues to think of this and that, but you do not attempt to control it and simultaneously you do not accept those thoughts either.
+You only abide like a Witness to all of them.
 In Śāmbhavopāya there is no support.
 You remain a formless and timeless Witness to everything.
-This is the state of your essential Being: a formless and timeless Witness.
+This is the state of your essential Self: a formless and timeless Witness.

-When Grace touches him, he crosses the last barrier and attains Liberation, which means "identity with one's own Self."
-Other names for "Self" are: "true essential nature," "spirit," "Self," "God," "Supreme Being," "Absolute," etc.
+When Grace touches him, he crosses the last barrier and attains Liberation, which means 'identity with one's own Self'.
+Another names for "Self" are: "true essential nature", "spirit", "I", "God", "Supreme Being", "Absolute", etc.

-Śāktopāya (lit. "the means or method of Śakti")
+Śāktopāya (lit. "the means or method pertaining to Śakti")

 Śakti is the Power of Śiva.
-Through Śakti, Śiva (You) can be aware of His own existence. Śakti is the "I Am" in the phrase, "I AM."
+Through Śakti, Śiva (You) can be conscious of His existence. Śakti is the "AM" in the phrase, "I AM".

-This same Śakti also appears as everything that surrounds You (the Witness or Śiva).
-And She is also the mind, which makes You go here and there.
-Therefore, when you practice Śāktopāya, you use the point of view of Śakti to search for your own essential nature.
-The main tool to be used is the Mantra "Aham" (I AM) and not sacred formulas such as Om̐ namaḥ śivāya, etc.
+This very Śakti also appears to be everything around You (the Witness or Śiva).
+And She is also the mind, which makes you move about.
+Therefore, when you practice Śāktopāya, you are using Śakti's viewpoint to search your own essential nature.
+The main tool to be used is the Mantra.
+Mantra here means 'Aham' (I AM) and not sacred formulae like Om̐ namaḥ śivāya, etc.

 By concentration on "I AM" or the Central Reality, you will be able to realize your essential nature as Śiva.
-By constant concentration on the Central Reality or I AM, pure thought ("Śuddhavikalpa") arises.
+By constant concentration on the Central Reality or I AM, the pure thought ("Śuddhavikalpa") emerges.

-A pure thought (Śuddhavikalpa) has two functions: a positive one and a negative one .
+A pure thought (Śuddhavikalpa) has two functions: positive and negative.
 The positive function can be divided into three parts: Mantraśakti (Power of Mantra), Sattarka (true reasoning or true logic) and Śuddhavidyā (Pure Knowledge).

-In short, you concentrate on the Central Reality (I AM) that lies between two thoughts.
-With the arising of Śuddhavikalpa (a pure thought), you develop Sattarka or a continuous series of thoughts/ideas similar to Śuddhavikalpa, which leads to the arising of Śuddhavidyā (Pure Knowledge, and not tattva 5). Śuddhavidyā is divine in nature and will take you directly to the Śāmbhavopāya state, characterized by the absence of thoughts/ideas (vikalpa-s).
+In short, you concentrate on the Mantra or Central Reality (I AM) to be found in the middle of two movements.
+With the emergence of the Śuddhavikalpa (pure thought), you develop Sattarka or a continuous series of thoughts/ideas similar to the Śuddhavikalpa, which leads to the emergence of Śuddhavidyā (Pure Knowledge, and not the tattva 5). Śuddhavidyā is divine in nature and will lead you directly to the state of Śāmbhavopāya characterized by absence of vikalpa-s (thoughts/ideas).

-Āṇavopāya (lit. "the means or method relating to the aṇu -the limited being-")
+Āṇavopāya (lit. "the means or method pertaining to the aṇu -the limited being-")

-In this Upāya (means or method of approach), you will be using the intellect, vital energy (prāṇa), physical body/senses and external objects to become aware of your essential nature.
-This is because the aṇu (conditioned being) considers himself to be his intellect, vital energy, physical body, etc. And he also feels attachment towards external objects and people.
+In this Upāya (means or method of approach), you will be using the intellect, vital energy (prāṇa), physical body/senses and external objects to become conscious of your essential nature.
+This is so because the aṇu (conditioned being or self) considers himself to be his intellect, vital energy, physical body, etc. And he also feels attachment toward external objects and people.

-Thus Āṇavopāya can be divided into five portions: Uccāra, Karaṇa, Dhyāna, Varṇa and Sthānakalpanā.
+So, Āṇavopāya may be divided into five portions: Uccāra, Karaṇa, Dhyāna, Varṇa and Sthānakalpanā.

 With this simple table I summarize the teachings: